flexera-public/policy_templates/cost/aws/unused_ip_addresses/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email addresses* - Email addresses of the recipients you wish to notify when new incidents are created
-- *Exclusion Tags Key:Value* - list of tags that an EIP(Elastic IP) can have to exclude it from the list.
+- *Exclusion Tags Key:Value* - AWS tag to ignore Elastic IPs.
+Format: Key:Value.

 ## Policy Actions